 Parameter Description

 Output Parameters

 Host The destination host for the stream.

-Port Specify the ports to listen on for Push streams.
-Default: 2088.
+Port Specify the ports to listen on for TCP streams.
+Default: 7777.

 НТТР If the target is an HTTP server, select the HTTP checkbox.
 In this case, HTTP headers will be added to the stream.

-Multi Path TCP Select this checkbox to enable MultiPath TCP, which enables the transmission of a stream over TCP using two network interfaces (e.g. Wifi + mobile).
+Select this checkbox to enable MultiPath TCP, which enables the transmission of a stream over TCP using two network interfaces (e.g. Wifi + mobile).
 Multi Path TCP is available for Linux only.
-Mode Aggregate - aggregate the bandwidth of the multiple links in order to use the total capacity of both links.
+Aggregate - aggregate the bandwidth of the multiple links in order to use the total capacity of both links.
 In this case Zixi will use all available bandwidth among all available flows (if needed) to send the stream.
 Duplicate - enhance the path's resiliency by duplicating the stream and sending through multiple links in order to overcome errors and packet loss.
-Enable Decryption Select this checkbox to enable decryption of an encrypted stream.
-Decryption type If the stream has been encrypted, you can decrypt through the output by selecting this checkbox and specifying the type of encryption that was used.
+Select this checkbox to enable decryption of an encrypted stream.
+If the stream has been encrypted, you can decrypt through the output by selecting this checkbox and specifying the type of encryption that was used.
 Select Automatic to decrypt a stream that has been encrypted using Automatic encryption.
 Only if the stream has not been encrypted, select None (default).
 Important Notice: if the stream has been encrypted you must decrypt it in the output.
-Decryption key Enter the decryption key to decrypt the encrypted stream.
+Enter the decryption key to decrypt the encrypted stream.